matplotlib/matplotlib/doc/devel/contributing.rst

 <../gallery.html>`_ sections of the website.

-Any sample data that the example uses should be kept small and distributed with matplotlib in the `lib/matplotlib/mpl-data/sample_data/` directory.
+Any sample data that the example uses should be kept small and distributed with Matplotlib in the `lib/matplotlib/mpl-data/sample_data/` directory.
 Then in your example code you can load it into a file handle with::